Superdiamant7/automatic_call_appium/README.md

 ## ⚙️ How to start

-- Start Appium with :
+- Start Appium (MAKE SURE YOU ALLOW INSECURE TO CRONTROL CALLS ON THE PHONE):

-appium
+appium --allow-insecure adb_shell

 - Execute the script with Python :